The Ultimate IP Camera Guide v3

 ONVIF: “Open Network Video Interface Forum (ONVIF) is a global and open industry forum with the goal to facilitate the development and use of a global open standard for the interface of physical IP-based security products.”

 PIR: Passive Infrared “is an electronic sensor that measures infrared (IR) light radiating from objects in its field of view.
-They are most often used in PIR-based motion detectors.”
+They are most often used in PIR-based detectors.”

 PoE: “A system to safely pass electrical power, along with data, on Ethernet cabling.”